-The banks do a high degree of diligence to determine your risk profile, so heed their designation.
+As you can see, the banks do a high degree of diligence to determine your risk profile, so heed their designation.
 They’re looking at empirical data on how and where you’re conducting business, so you don’t have much wiggle room.
 Ensure your billing model is optimum for your business.
 Try not to run too much debt.
-But more importantly, if you’re in a high-risk industry, especially if you’re processing high volumes, you face that risk as much as the bank does.
+But more importantly, if you’re in a high-risk industry, you face that risk as much as the bank does.

 What you can do

 Make sure your processing is PCI-compliant and 3D Secure.
-By proxy that means you should have your payment service provider hosting your authentication process.
+3DS basically means your payment service provider handles the authentication process.
 Always verify billing addresses and CVV codes in your gateway.
 Make sure you’re working with reliable and reputable merchant services.
 And of course, you should keep your chargeback ratios as low a possible through chargeback management.

 High-risk merchants can’t undo their risk designation, but they can manage that risk responsibly.
 If you have any questions about how to better mitigate your risk profile, ChargebackHelp can help.
 We specialize in getting merchants the processing solutions they seek.